saylesss88/nix-book/src/nix/hardening_NixOS.md

 gives it unrestricted access to their user data and system resources.
 There is a widespread lack of awareness that Linux apps generally run with the full permissions of the user.
-It's easy to overlook the fact that "trusted source" doesn't mean "safe to run uncontained".
+It's easy to overlook the fact that "trusted source" doesn't mean "safe to run uncontained". --summarized from kicksecure docs

-I suggest that you try using an editor from Flatpak so you can see and experience running an editor in a sandbox.
-It felt weird to me because I had gotten used to being able to see all my files with Yazi or do insecure customizations to my editor unfettered.
-With Flatseal, you can see which permissions the app ships with and adjust them accordingly.

 **nixpkgs-unstable Security Overview**